teejaydub/cribbage/README.md

 * Rework Helen to parameterize all integer constants within the heuristics.

 * Train Helen continuously, choosing random values for heuristic parameters and keeping the changes that result in better rankings over many games.
+See if that improves her ranking.

+* Work on determining which heuristics are most powerful/helpful.

+* Group the heuristics by degree of power, and make players Anna, Ben, and Clara, where Anna starts with a heuristic set from Helen that's easy to remember, and then each adds some more.

 Getting started
 ===============